m-language/m/docs/tutorial/functions.rst

 Functions
 *********

-Functions are the fundamental data type in M. Every other type, except for a few primitive ones such as integers and expressions, is represented as a function, even typically intrinsic ones like structs and booleans.
-Functions in M are pure, meaning that they cannot have side effects like IO and mutation, and only ever take one argument (multi-argument functions are provided as syntax sugar).
+Functions are the fundamental data type in M. Every type, except for a few primitives such as integers and expressions, is represented as a function, even typically intrinsic types like structures and booleans.
+Functions in M are pure, meaning that they cannot have side effects like IO or mutation, and only ever take one argument (multi-argument functions are provided as syntax sugar).

 Function Application
 ====================

-Function application of the form ``(<fn> <args...>)``, where ``fn`` is the function to be applied and ``args`` is a list of arguments to the function.
+Function application is of the form ``(<fn> <args...>)``, where ``fn`` is the function to be applied and ``args`` is a list of arguments to the function.

 .. code-block:: lisp